alexconst/boxfiles/README.md

 **The use the new box:**
 The next time you want to start a new environemnt, as always, simply `vagrant up`.

+# TODO

+- Fix Vagrant.BOX/BAK file duplication.
+Simply use a ruby variable, eg `using_own_image = true`, to switch modes!